Therapeutic shoes & inserts

 Medicare will cover shoe modifications instead of inserts.

 It's also important to ask your suppliers if they participate in Medicare before you get therapeutic shoes.
-If suppliers are participating suppliers, they must accept assignment.
-If suppliers are enrolled in Medicare but aren't "participating," they may choose not to accept assignment.
-If suppliers don't accept assignment, there's no limit on the amount they can charge you.
+If suppliers are participating suppliers in Medicare, they must accept assignment (which means they can charge you only the coinsurance and Part B deductible for the Medicare-approved amount).
+If suppliers aren't "participating" and don't accept assignment, there's no limit on the amount they can charge you.

 The doctor who treats your diabetes must certify your need for therapeutic shoes or inserts.